TimmHess/UnrealImageCapture/README.md

 * Rendering images at high FPS without blocking the UE4 rendering thread
 * Rendering segmentation (or other graphics buffers) at the same time

-I will try to list all the postings that helped my put this together as they deserve a lot of credit, especially AirSim and UnrealCV, and of course Epic themselves giving full access to their source for the engine.
-Also this guide is not meant be perfect or complete, there is always room to enhance this methods, I just found my method to be working for all my current projects and would like to share it with you.

 **Disclaimer: I do not own any of the code.
 I merely condensed the sources already available online for easier use!**\
 **Also huge thanks to the UE4 AnswerHub community!**
-* Link to rendering to image
-* Link to async saving
-* Link to EpicGit
-* Link to UECV
-* Link to AirSim

 # How to Save Images to Disk In UE4 (without blocking the rendering thread)
 ## Prerequisite